 For more information about the Background and Methodology, more on Audience Finder and Audience Spectrum, see the end of the report.

-- Substantial drops in income for venues in Audience Finder are already starkly evident: £83M overall and £48M for NPOs, between weeks 11-14 of the year (w/c 8/3/20 onwards).
+- Substantial drops in income for venues in the Audience Finder dataset are already starkly evident: £83M overall and £48M for NPOs, between weeks 11-14 of the year (w/c 8/3/20 onwards).
 This is already equivalent to 1.8M unsold tickets overall, with £14M losses in the most recent week alone (week 14; w/c 29/3).

 - Sales vary substantially throughout the year.
 How long the closure of venues continues will make substantial differences to venues’ income, not only based on the total length of time (at £16.4M income per week on average), but also on the time of year covered.
 The four quarters of the year account for 24%, 24%, 20% and 31% respectively: weekly sales grow nearly every week from the beginning of September to the end of the year (when they are 3.4 times the sales at the end of August).
 If venues are still closed in the autumn, their financial challenges will accelerate quickly.